Land Use Training Funds

-Please refer to the Application for Training Funds for more detailed information.
-Call our Office at 801-530-6391 if you have specific questions about whether a specific program may qualify for reimbursement.
+Please refer to the submittal checklists and individual forms and applications (at the top of this page) for more detailed information.
+Call our Office at 801-530-6391 if you have specific questions about the different forms and applications, or about whether a program may qualify for reimbursement.

-Applications will be approved twice a year.
-Contact the Ombudsman’s Office at 801-530-6391 for further information on application deadlines and funding timelines.
+Contact the Ombudsman’s Office at 801-530-6391 for further information on applications, deadlines, LUED board meetings, and funding timelines.